couch-consulting/bayes_insurance_java/docu/intro.md

 We have chosen Netica because it is the best tool to visualize and reuse created networks even so the library structure, documentation and code feels like an artifact.
 Java was chosen since it is the best version of the Netica API that fits our own skill set.
 Organically, other Python Libraries were looked at but later discarded due to their lack of required features (like visualization).

+The goal has been to build tool that is as dynamic as possible by having all network properties defined by input files or automatically adjusted by the tool itself.

 ## Netica Docu
 * Netica Homepage: https://www.norsys.com
 * Netica Java Manual: https://www.norsys.com/netica-j/docs/NeticaJ_Man.pdf